 Why This Matters

 Modern society is inundated with strategists who use the ultra-famous Art of War as a guide for interacting with those around them.
-Executives, lawyers, business school professors, corporate sales and marketing departments, sports coaches and dating guides are all known to use this ultra-famous text.
+Many executives, lawyers, business schools, corporate sales and marketing departments, sports coaches and dating guides have described using this ultra-famous text.

 Many people avoid giving attention and energy to issues they perceive as not affecting them or as beyond their control.
 That’s a crucial and effective strategy that preserves our energy for things we love and that we can directly impact.
 Topics such as the ones on this site may seem to fall within the dark underbelly of society, beyond our actual daily lives and our influence.